simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **ordereddates** - within each file, transactions are ordered by date.
   This is a simple and effective error catcher, and you should use it.
   Alas! not everyone wants it.
 If you do, use `hledger check -s ordereddates`.
+  Note, this check is performed early, before balance assertions (because copy-pasted dates are often the root cause of balance assertion failures).

 - **payees** - all payees used by transactions [must be declared](#payee-directive).
   This will force you to always use known/declared payee names.